- Total Miles: 1.3

-Annie’s Slot Canyon Trail is an easy 1.4-mile roundtrip hike near Solana Beach.
+Annie’s Slot Canyon Trail is an easy 1.3 mile roundtrip hike near Solana Beach.
 Much of the sunny trail is decorated with vibrant wildflowers, stunning ocean views, and of course, a fun and exciting slot canyon waiting to be explored.
 Dogs are allowed on the trail, with the exception of the slot canyon.

 Map of Annie’s Canyon Trail

 powered by Advanced iFrame.
 Get the Pro version on CodeCanyon.